yaman/fashion-clip-rs/README.md

-# fashion-clip-rs: Rust-based fashion-clip service
+# fashion-clip-rs: fashion-clip service in Rust

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Rust Version](https://img.shields.io/badge/rust-recent_version-blue)

 ## 🌟 Introduction
 fashion-clip-rs is the onnx ready version of [fashion-clip](https://github.com/patrickjohncyh/fashion-clip) transformers model entirely written in Rust with the help of pykeio/ort.
+It imports an ONNX file (at the moment, the Fashion-Clip PyTorch library from Hugging Face with an optimum CLI to convert it to ONNX format), creates a gRPC service API to create either text or image embeddings using the Fashion-Clip model and clip-ViT-B-32-multilingual-v1, runs inference for the given text or image, and returns the output vectors as a gRPC response.

-This version leverages the power of Rust for both GRPC services and as a standalone library, providing highly efficient text and image embeddings especially for fashion with multilingual capability.
+fashion-clip-rs provides highly efficient text and image embeddings especially for fashion with multilingual capability.

+This project can be used as a standalone library to include rust projects.

 ## 🚀 Features
 - **Entirely in Rust:** Re-written for optimal performance.